AvidlyWordPress/avidly-theme/README.md

 <a href="https://fullsiteediting.com/lessons/creating-theme-json/">Exercise: Creating theme.json</a> and
 <a href="https://fullsiteediting.com/lessons/global-styles/">Global Styles & theme.json</a>

+### Tailwind CSS
+I integrate with Tailwind CSS that is used t extend the utility styling when needed.
+Learn <a href="https://tailwindcss.com/docs">how to use Tailwind CSS</a> by reading the documentation.
+Note that preflight rules has been removed so that Tailwind would not clear styles that editor gets from WP core and theme.json.

-### tailwind.config.js
+#### tailwind.config.js
-- Setup Tailwind CSS related settings.
+Setup Tailwind CSS related settings (use sam values as you use in theme.json).
 See detailed instructions from <a href="https://tailwindcss.com/docs">Tailwind CSS documentation</a>